Kimberly Mullen

 The new measures aim to make the reporting and benchmark for reaching the required reports much easier and laxer than under Meaningful Use, along with other changes.

 A previously conducted study had revealed how only 25% of the physicians had shown interest in the web-based EHR software systems and only 50% had adopted it as an initial model that was to ultimately transit to cloud-based software.
 But it has been established now, how the cloud-based EMR software cuts down the costs of having and maintaining all the hardware and client servers.
 It can be hosted on any device which has a web browser.
-That is why more and more healthcare software vendors are switching to cloud-based EHR software.
+That's why more and more healthcare software vendors are switching to cloud-based EHR software.

-In 2024, the demand for EMR software solutions for healthcare practices has continued to rise, with market growth estimated at around 6-7% year-over-year as healthcare providers increasingly prioritize digital transformation and interoperability.
+In 2025, the demand for EMR software solutions for healthcare practices has continued to rise, with market growth estimated at around 6-7% year-over-year as healthcare providers increasingly prioritize digital transformation and interoperability.
 This increase is largely driven by the adoption of advanced technologies like AI and cloud computing within these systems, which enhance clinical workflows and patient care.
-Epic Systems has expanded its dominance, now capturing over 35% of the market, particularly among large multispecialty organizations.
+Epic Systems has expanded its dominance, now capturing over 35% of the market, particularly among large multi-specialty organizations.
 Meanwhile, Oracle Health (formerly Cerner) has faced challenges, especially in retaining smaller hospitals, contributing to a slight decline in its market share.
 Together, major players like Epic, Oracle Health, Meditech and Allscripts account for a significant portion of the current EHR market.

 EMR software is quickly widening their range of practice types in order to become more accessible to healthcare services.
 The amount of people who lack the time and knowledge, who are in health IT, is increasing each year.
 This makes optimizing these software solutions more difficult as they must now cater to different needs.
 Douglas W. Bowerman, MD, predicts we will see a “continued trend towards accessibility” in EHRs, both in terms of how we access them – on mobile, for instance – and who can access the software.